 Often when looking to replace a system, or make significant changes to a system, a university will want to test changes without affecting your live instance of Talis Aspire, and might ask if Talis can supply a sandbox.

 This article outlines what a sandbox is; when it’s best used; and when it’s possible (and more effective) to test using your live Talis environment while not impacting the live service.

 Talis are committed to making sure that you have the means you need to test the changes you are planning, and will work with you to make sure that your testing requirements can be met.

 What is a sandbox?

-- Branding - during implementation or future rebrands of your Talis Aspire Reading List (TARL) tenancy we will use one of our design sandboxes to apply your branding to, for you to review and make changes to.
+- Branding - during implementation or future rebrands of your Talis Aspire Reading List (TARL) tenancy we will use one of our design sandboxes to apply your new branding to, for you to review and make changes to.
 The reason we do this in a sandbox is so that your live tenancy is not affected.
-All that changes in these environments is the branding no other system configuration is made.

-- Data changes - you could be looking to upgrade your authentication to a newer version but you want to know how this will work.
-In this instance we will give you access to one of our TARL tenancies that we can set up to reflect your settings but not your underlying data - this way you can test access/ logging in.
+- Data changes - you could be looking to upgrade your authentication to a newer version but you want to test this first.
+In this instance, we will give you access to one of our temporary sandboxes that we can set up to reflect your settings but not your underlying data - this way you can test access by logging in.

-- Iterative releases: there are two types of releases that we do in the system, the first are iterative releases that are small multiple releases that take place each week, many you are unaware of.
-These may be small bug fixes, a change in menu text, additional field on a report or a new citation style being added others will be customer specific and those customers alerted to the change.
+- Iterative releases these are small multiple releases that take place each week, many you are unaware of.
+These may be small bug fixes, a change in menu text, additional field on a report or a new citation style being added.
+Others will be customer specific fixes or changes and those customers are alerted to the change directly via support.
 These releases are Talis wide and are applied to your live tenancy and will affect all customers.
-Before any release we do full testing to ensure that it won't have an impact on your tenancy.
+Before any release, we do full testing to ensure that it won't have an impact on your tenancy.
 Any release that changes or improves the user interface are explained and accompanied by a release notice and support article when needed.